CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

-Worth mentioning is that in the `BuildSettings` the key in the yaml matches with Xcode build settings which can be seen in the inspector side panel.
+Worth mentioning is that in the `BuildSettings` the key in the YAML matches with Xcode build settings which can be seen in the inspector side panel.
 As you can see the `BuildSettings` key is then referred inside the `project.yml` file under the settings right after the project name.

 ```yaml
 name: Cosmonaut